-To successfully the water proficiency component of a Bronze Star course participants must demonstrate a how to inflate clothes and huddle.
+To successfully the water proficiency component of a Bronze Star course participants must demonstrate how-to inflates clothes and huddle.
 Participants must demonstrate a backward roll entry wearing a minimum of a shirt and long pants, swim 10 to 15 meters, remove and inflate pants and form a huddle with other participants for 1 minute.
-Participants learn these skills so that they can develop self-rescue skills wearing clothes and be proficient entering the water in emergency scenario’s while wearing clothes.
-This exercise also provides candidates a brief understanding of the difficulties of swimming while wearing clothes.
+Participants learn these skills so that they can develop self-rescue skills while wearing clothes and be proficient in entering the water in emergency scenarios while wearing clothes.
+This exercise also provides candidates with a brief understanding of the difficulties of swimming while wearing clothes.

 To successfully complete this component of the course participants must:

 - Swim the 15-meter distance wearing clothing without stopping.

 - Remove pants effectively and easily and properly inflate them.

 - Effectively communicate with other participants in the creation and formation of the huddle.

 - Participants must maintain the huddle position for at least 1 minute.

 - Participants should complete the entry, swim, inflation, and huddle all in one continuous sequence.